 One of the first books on craps plays ever written – Winning Casino Craps– holds a certain sense of value as a historical artifact.
 Judged strictly on content value, however, and the craps book doesn’t offer all that much.

 Sam Grafstein (1981)

 When poker legend Doyle “Texas Dolly” Brunson published his seminal poker strategy book Super / System in 1979, it took the country by storm.
-Written in the gruff style of a true Texas Road Gambler, Super / System gave casual players a true look into the secretive world of high-level, high-stakes poker.
+Written in a true Texas Road Gambler gruff style, Super / System gave casual players an authentic look into the secretive world of high-level, high-stakes poker.

 Along with his own take on playing the game, Grafstein also includes a detailed rundown of popular betting plays, such as the 6 & 8, the Fireman, and the S-T-R-E-T-C-H. A total of 30 charts have also been compiled.

 Beginners won’t find the basics, however, as Grafstein is writing solely for experienced craps players.